 If you notice any of the above, make an appointment with your veterinarian to make sure there's not a possible ear infection or other problem.
 These symptoms should be addressed before cleaning your dog's ears at home, as you could do more damage by cleaning an infected ear.
 Read more here about when NOT to clean your dog's ears.

 Cleaning and drying your dog's ears should be done after plucking, bathing, or swimming.
-Your dog should get more regular ear cleanings if they have a history of ear issues or have food or environmental allergies that makes them more likely to get infections.
+Your dog should get more regular ear cleanings if they have a history of ear issues or have food or environmental allergies that make them more likely to get infections.
 It's easy to learn how to clean your dog's ears at home, but your groomer or vet can help if you don't feel comfortable doing it yourself.